swiss-territorial-data-lab/regbl-poc/src/regbl-segmentation/README.md

 <i>Results of the morphological operator (right) compare to the previous black extraction (left)</i>
 </p>

 As the morphological operator provide the desired result, it also shrinks the footprint of the elements.
-It allows to eliminate a lot of structures that are not building but it also reduces the footprint of the buildings themselves, which can increase the amount work to perform by the subsequent processes.
+It allows to eliminate a lot of structures that are not building but it also reduces the footprint of the buildings themselves, which can increase the amount work to perform by the subsequent processes to properly detect building.
 To solve this issue and obtain building footprints that are as close as possible to the original map, a controlled re-growing step is added.
 It uses a region threshold and the black extraction result to re-grow the buildings without going any further of their original definition.
 The following images gives a view of the final result along with the original map :

 <p align="center">
 <img src="../../doc/image/map-basel-2005-crop.jpg?raw=true" width="256">